Simulation hypothesis: In popular culture

+The 2017 Doctor Who episode Extremis, written by Steven Moffat, is set almost entirely within a simulation being used by a race of alien monks to trial different times and places for a real life invasion.

-In 2025, Italian creative director and producer Giorgio Fazio released the two-track project Nothing But Simulation, thematically tied to the simulation hypothesis and paired with a generative web experience.
+In 2025, Italian creative director and producer Giorgio Fazio released the two-track music project Nothing But Simulation, thematically tied to the simulation hypothesis and paired with a generative web experience.